YOUR SHOPPING DESTINATION!

 HILLSIDE NIGHT OF LIGHTS

 Established in 2001, Hillside’s Night of Lights is a unique program that offers local non-profit groups, including schools and youth sports teams, a no-risk fundraising opportunity.
 Night of Lights is a private ticketed event that happens annually in November.
 The evening includes retailer incentives/discounts, door prizes, entertainment, appetizers and more.
 Over 70 non-profit organizations participate every year, raising revenue for their specialized needs.
-Every penny of the tickets sold goes to the non-profits groups.
+Every penny of the tickets sold goes to the non-profit groups.
 To date, Hillside has raised over $900,000 for the community.

 WOMEN IN NEED